-With all the electronic ways of communication, the traditional letter is forgotten, if not laughed at with name calling and eye rolls.
+With all the electronic ways of communication, the traditional letter is forgotten, or worse, laughed at with name calling and eye rolls.
 Since we can communicate almost instantaneously, why would we want to use snail mail?

-I like electronic communication, but sometimes I wonder what happened to the art of letter writing.
-Don’t you love when you get a little card or note from a friend?
+I like electronic communication.
+In fact, one of my friends and I became close because we were able to communicate easily via text (and email and messenger and hangouts), but sometimes I wonder what happened to the art of letter writing.
+Don’t you love when you open the mailbox and find a little card or note from a friend?

 After speaking with others, I found I am not the only one who feels this way.
-We all love getting letters in the mail.
-Yet, when we vow to start writing letters to each other it never gets past two or three before we quit.
+We all love receiving letters.
+Yet, when we vow to start writing letters to each other, it never gets past two or three before we quit.
 I am just as guilty when it comes to not writing back.
-Apparently, we are not quite as fond of writing the letters as we are receiving them.
+Apparently, we are not as fond of writing the letters as we are receiving them.

 It certainly takes more effort to write a letter.
-Not only do you have to think about what to write, you also have to find paper, find a pen, determine if it works, find another pen, write the letter, get an envelope, search for an address, address the envelop, buy a stamp, put it in the mail.
+Not only do you have to think about what to write, you also have to find paper, find a pen, determine if the pen works, find another pen, write the letter, get an envelope, search for an address, address the envelope, buy a stamp, put it in the mail.